Todd McFarlane: Sports

 In 1998, McFarlane, an avid baseball fan, paid $2.6 million USD at auction for the baseball that St. Louis Cardinals first baseman Mark McGwire hit for his then record-breaking 70th home run,Rovell, Darren (June 25, 2003).
 "McFarlane wins auction for historic Bonds ball".
 ESPN.
 Retrieved January 17, 2018. and $175,000 for Sammy Sosa's 66th home run ball.

-In June 2003 McFarlane paid about $517,500 at auction for San Francisco Giants left fielder Barry Bonds' October 2001, record-breaking 73rd home run ball.
+In June 2003, McFarlane paid about $517,500 at auction for San Francisco Giants left fielder Barry Bonds' October 2001, record-breaking 73rd home run ball.
 The auction took place at the ESPN Zone in New York's Times Square and was featured live on SportsCenter.
 When asked by Time magazine's Michael Grunwald in a 2007 interview if he was interested in Bonds' record 756th career home run ball, McFarlane indicated that he was more interested in Bonds' last home run ball.

-McFarlane is a former minority owner of the Edmonton Oilers, and designed the logo used on the team's alternate third jersey, which debuted in 2001 and was worn through 2007.Cooper, James (October 5, 2011).
+McFarlane is a former minority owner of the Edmonton Oilers and designed the logo used on the team's alternate third jersey, which debuted in 2001 and was worn through 2007.Cooper, James (October 5, 2011).
 "Why Todd McFarlane Loves The Edmonton Oilers", CBC Live.
 Retrieved January 17, 2018.
 The Oilers returned to the McFarlane design in 2022 as part of the league's Reverse Retro jersey program.

 Other media

 Video games

-Spawn appears as a guest character in the Xbox version of Soulcalibur II.
+Spawn appears as a guest character in Mortal Kombat 11 and the Xbox version of Soulcalibur II.
 McFarlane also designed the unique character Necrid for the game.

 A PlayStation 2 game, McFarlane's Evil Prophecy, was released in 2004 by Konami.
 In it, players battle creatures based on a line of Todd McFarlane's action figures including classic movie monsters such as Frankenstein's monster and Dracula.

 In January 2005, McFarlane announced that he was set to produce a half-hour anthology television series for Fox called Twisted Tales, based on the Bruce Jones' comic book to which McFarlane had purchased the rights.

 For the release of the video game Halo 3, McFarlane was enlisted to design a series of action figures.

 In 2011, McFarlane was hired as an artist for the game Kingdoms of Amalur: Reckoning, on which his duties included key frame art, storyboards and directing.
+He also worked on the cancelled Project Copernicus by the same developer.